-A: Districts are showing their commitment to the Teacher Residency Program by:
+A: Districts are showing their commitment to the Residency program by:

 - 1. Providing the housing costs for Residents. - 2.
-Ensuring the building principal, superintendent and board are fully invested and supportive of the project. - 3.
-Ensuring that the Teacher Leader is an excellent teacher and monitoring the match between Teacher Leader and Resident.

-- 4. Building support in the community for the new Resident and the project. - 5.
-Participating in evaluations of the project. - 6.
-Advocating and providing public comments for the OPI and Montana University System as they present to legislators, the Board of Public Education, the Board of Regents, and other interested groups. - 7.
-Volunteering to give testimony on the project. - 8.
-Offering suggestions for the next Residency group of what will make it more effective. - 9.
-Helping build this opportunity in collaboration with all the partners.
+Providing per diem and travel reimbursements for in person learning opportunities. - 3.
+Ensuring the building principal, superintendent and board are fully invested and supportive of the project. - 4.
+Ensuring that the Teacher Leader is an excellent teacher and monitoring the match between Teacher Leader and Resident. - 5.
+Building support in the community for the new Resident and the project. - 6.
+Participating in evaluations of the project. - 7.
+Advocating and providing public comments for the OPI and University system as they present to legislators, the Board of Public Education, the Board of Regents, and other interested groups. - 8.
+Volunteer to give testimony on the project. - 9.
+Offer suggestions for the next Residency group of what will make it more effective. - 10.
+Help build this opportunity in collaboration with all the partners as this is new to Montana.